-Our Aquaponic system is a prototype but if we want to sell it the price will be set to be competitive in the market and so we can afford all the personal costs and packaging etc.
+Our aquaponic system is a prototype but if we want to sell it then the price will change to be competitive in the market and afford all the personal cost, packaging etc.

 3.4.
 Quality

 Make sure the product is finished to a high quality.
 To ensure this we must: